 I'll attach a script that automates the comparison between GROMACS and NAMD in a separate post (it will make this post > 50kB).
 If you run it and got similar/different results as mine, I'll be happy to know.
 Also any comment on the simulations setup is highly appreciated.

 #3 Updated by Reza Salari about 5 years ago

 I attached the input files (pdb and mdp) that I used for the tests.
 I also attached the automated script plus the charmm27 par file used for the NAMD runs.

-#5 Updated by Berk Hess almost 5 years ago
+#5 Updated by Berk Hess about 5 years ago

 - Assignee set to Erik Lindahl